jcoffin/ClientList/README.md

-# Boilerplate2
+# Client List

-This is a boilerplate for Vue, Express, and MongoDB using Mongoose but without Vue-Cli
+This is a technical assessement

 # Instructions

+Install all dependencies
-$ npm install This installs all dependencies
+$ npm install

-$ npm run build Webpack builds the dependency graph and creates a bundle in /public
+Build Webpack builds the dependency graph and creates a bundle in /public
+$ npm run

-$ npm start This stars the express server which will start the DB
+Start the express server and DB
+$ npm start

 To name the database what you want open server/database/index.js and change the yourDB variable value to what you would like the database name to be.